In response to demand from family carers and commissioners, we are extending our support to children and young people with learning disabilities.

-Involvement of the young person, as well as their family, is key to providing person centred support that offers real choice and progression towards agreed outcomes.
-We will place the child or young person at the centre of decision making and seek to bridge the gaps that can exist between multi-agency stakeholders.
+Involvement of the young person, as well as their family, is key to providing person-centred support that offers real choice and progression towards agreed outcomes.
+We will place the child or young person at the centre of decision making and seek to bridge the gaps that can exist between agencies.

-Paul is in active discussions with parents’ forums, local authority and CCG partners to develop effective models of support that meet local needs.
+Paul is in active discussions with parents’ forums, local authority and Clinical Commissioning Group partners to develop effective models of support that meet local needs.

 If you would like to discuss how Affinity Trust can provide tailored support for disabled children and young people, please contact Paul Taylor at firstname.lastname@example.org or via phone on: 07341 478 228